mostafa-rizk/major-project/log/README.md

+# README : log
-This is the folder when project logs are located.
+This folder is for project logs